adoptium/blog.adoptium.net/content/blog/a-month-after-eclipsecon-adoptium-community-day-summary-and-more/index.md

 ## Monday, the 24th: Community Day

 This day I had the opportunity to meet most of my Eclipse co-workers during our breakfast at the hotel.
-We had a morning session where Tim Ellison, George Adams, and Shelley went through the Adoptium working group status and all the projects [link to the pdf document], and the community gave some feedback.
+We had a morning session where Tim Ellison, George Adams, and Shelley went through the Adoptium working group status and all the projects, and the community gave some feedback.
+You can read the presentation [here](Adoptium-Community-Day-EclipseCon2022.pdf).

 ![community day](community-day.jpg)
 *Tim, Shelley and George preparing Community day*